videturfortuna/vehicle_reid_itsc2023/README.md

 # vehicle_reid_itsc2023
 ## Strength in Diversity: Multi-Branch Representation Learning for Vehicle Re-Identification

-Version 0.2 - Still requiring some cleaning and LAI
+Version 0.9 - Checking if everythin works as supposed after cleaning code.

 All models are trained with CUDA 11.3 and PyTorch 1.11 on RTX4090 and Ryzen 7950X.